Tokyo-Metro-Gov/covid19/.github/CONTRIBUTING_EN.md

 This page shows how you can contribute to the development of this site.

 ## Comments on Issues and Pull Requests
-* Feel free to comment on an Issue!
+* Feel free to comment on any Issues!
 Questions and suggestions are also welcome.
 * You can fix Issues via Forking this Repository and making a Pull Request.
 * Note that Issues for improvement suggestions (labeled with `improve`) may not be always accepted (especially ones for UI)